-Question paper shall consist of four Units.
-Candidates shall attempt 5 questions in all, by at least selecting one question from each section and the 5th question may be attempted from any of the four units.
+- 1. Question paper shall consist of four Units - 2.
+Examiner shall set 8 questions in all by selecting Two Questions of equal marks from each Unit. - 3.
+Candidates shall attempt 5 questions in 600 words, by at least selecting One Question from eachUnit and the 5th question may be attempted from any of the four Units. - 4.
 Each question will carry 8 marks.